Loading...

 Ear Wax

-Secondary Care Microsuction for wax is a well-established and generally safe procedure but requires specialist training and equipment so is expensive.
+This is a well-established and generally safe procedure but requires specialist training and equipment so is expensive.
 Ideally the patient should apply oil to the ear twice daily for two weeks prior to the procedure for impacted wax.
-The service is available at Lauriston Building, Roodlands Hospital, St John’s Hospital and RHSC for older children (absolute minimum six years of age), and is provided by the Nurse Specialist team.
+The service is available at Lauriston Building, East Lothian Community Hospital, St John’s Hospital and RHCYP for older children (please see the Paediatric Ear Wax page) and is provided by the Nurse Specialist and Physician Associate team.
 Please see below for criteria for referral.

 Who to refer: